rack/rack-attack/README.md

 ## Getting started

-Install the [rack-attack](http://rubygems.org/gems/rack-attack) gem; or add it to you Gemfile with bundler:
+Install the [rack-attack](http://rubygems.org/gems/rack-attack) gem; or add it to your Gemfile with bundler:

 ```ruby
 # In your Gemfile